Lorelai Gilmore: Storylines

-When the series starts, Rory gets accepted into Chilton Preparatory School, a private and expensive high school.
-In order to pay the attendance fees, Lorelai goes as a last choice to Emily and Richard who agree to loan the money.
-In exchange for paying for Rory's tuition at Chilton, Emily and Richard instate mandatory "Friday night dinners" to which Lorelai reluctantly agrees, which allows them to get to know their granddaughter.
-Lorelai meets Rory's teacher Max Medina (Scott Cohen) at Rory's first parent-teacher meeting in Chilton.
+Rory gets accepted into Chilton Preparatory School, a private and expensive high school, when the series starts.
+Lorelai asks Emily and Richard to pay the attendance fees, and they agree to loan the money.
+In exchange for paying for Rory's tuition at Chilton, Emily and Richard instate mandatory "Friday night dinners", to which Lorelai reluctantly agrees, allowing them to get to know their granddaughter.
+Lorelai meets Rory's teacher Max Medina at Rory's first parent-teacher meeting at Chilton.
 They both become interested in one another and soon start seeing each other.
-When Lorelai wants to split as it becomes too serious, she kisses Max in Chilton, which provokes a scandal in the school and puts an end to their relationship.
-While they are separate, Lorelai has a one-night stand with Christopher (David Sutcliffe) after a heated argument with her parents.
-Christopher proposes to her, but she rejects him telling him he is not ready to take care of Rory and her.
-Lorelai later rekindles her relationship with Max and they become engaged.
+When Lorelai wants to split, as it becomes too serious, she kisses Max in Chilton, provoking a scandal in the school and ending their relationship.
+While they are separate, Lorelai has a one-night stand with Christopher after a heated argument with her parents.
+Christopher proposes to her, but she rejects him, telling him he is not ready to care for Rory and her.
+Lorelai later rekindles her relationship with Max, and they become engaged.
 As their wedding is approaching, Lorelai has second thoughts and calls Christopher during her bachelorette party.
-Suddenly, Lorelai calls off the wedding and decides to go on a road-trip with Rory during which they visit Harvard University.
+Suddenly, Lorelai calls off the wedding and decides to go on a road trip with Rory, during which they visit Harvard University.